harshadannina27/devops-training/git-basics/README.md

 	ssh -T git@github.com
 	```
 	Hi Username!
 You've successfully authenticated, but Github doesnot provide shell access.
-5. If you clone the repo using HTTPS method, git push will prompet username and password everytime.
+5. If you clone the repo using HTTPS method, git push will prompt username and password everytime.
 So change it to SSH
 	```
 	git remote set-url origin git@github.com:username/repo-name.git
 	```